BV-BRC/BV-BRC-Docs/docroot/news/2022/2023-01-02-bv-brc-workshop-uva.rst

 There is plenty of free parking adjacent to the Biocomplexity Institute.

 The `Charlottesville Albemarle Airport <http://www.gocho.com/>`_ is conveniently located 2 miles south of the Biocomplexity Institute.
 There are several hotels and dining options nearby.

-**COVID-19:**
-*Please note the COVID-19 restrictions and safety guidance currently in place at the Argonne National Laboratory.*

-* All visitors must be fully vaccinated or provide accepted proof of negative COVID-19 test results that are less than 72 hours old.

-* Face coverings are required, except to the extent necessary to eat or drink when maintaining appropriate physical distance, or when an individual is isolated in an enclosed space.

-* We will keep the desks at least 6 feet apart from each other at the workshop venue to maintain safe physical distance.

-* There are outdoor seating areas with gazebos, which can be used during breaks and lunch time.
-Face coverings may be removed while outside and socially distancing.

-**LOCATION**

-| Building 240 Conference Center - Room 1416
-| Argonne National Laboratory
-| 9700 Cass Avenue
-| Lemont, IL 60439

 **AGENDA**